EI Communities in Arizona

 For some of these areas, contact persons are listed.
 Otherwise, ask around.

-There is a large and active community around Tucson, with perhaps two hundred EIs.
-There is a local chapter of the national HEAL organization (www.HEALsoaz.org), which publishes a newsletter and regularly holds meetings and social events.
+There is a large community around Tucson, with perhaps two hundred EIs.
+There is an active MCS organization, which publishes a newsletter and regularly holds meetings and social events.

 Some EIs live in town (elev.
-2500 ft.), while most are spread out over the surrounding communities, such as Oracle and Benson (both around 4000 ft., i.e. cooler).
+2500 ft), while most are spread out over the surrounding communities, such as around Patagonia, Sonoita, and Benson, which are less polluted and at higher elevations so the summers are not quite as hot.

 The vegetation varies, with cactus, mesquite, acacia and creosote common.
 In Oracle there are many oak trees.

-Tucson has several health food stores, and there are a few doctors and many alternative practitioners who work with EIs.
+Tucson has many health food stores, and there are a few doctors and many alternative practitioners who work with EIs.

 If you are visiting, or are homeless, and need a place to camp during the winter, the area around Tucson is a good place to start.
 Recommended campgrounds are at Catalina State Park north of town, and the Gilbert Ray county campground next to Desert Botanical Gardens southwest of town.